Middle East and North Africa (MENA) Studies

-The Middle East and North Africa (MENA) Program’s new minor offers Binghamton students the opportunity to concentrate their studies in Middle Eastern history, politics, language, literature, and/or art.
-The minor draws from courses in different departments and is geared toward students who are interested in further study of the Middle East, perhaps in graduate school, or those who wish to pursue careers that will benefit from knowledge about the Middle East, such as journalism, foreign policy, and international law.
+The Middle East and North Africa (MENA) Studies' new minor offers Binghamton students the opportunity to concentrate their studies in Middle Eastern and North African history, politics, language, literature, and/or art.
+The minor draws from courses in different departments and is geared toward students who are interested in further study of the Middle East and North Africa, perhaps in graduate school, or those who wish to pursue careers that will benefit from knowledge about the Middle East and North Africa, such as journalism, foreign policy, and international law.

 MENA minor requirements:

 - Language: 2 semesters (8 credits) of Arabic, Hebrew, or Turkish (modern or Ottoman), studied at any level.
 This should be 2 semesters of the same language.
 A semester of Ottoman may be combined with a semester of any level of modern Turkish.

 - Middle East and North Africa, pre-1800: 1 course (4 credits)

 - Middle East and North Africa, since 1800: 1 course (4 credits)